41 Forgotten '00s Movies That Are Worth Rewatching

 (Image credit: Alamy)

-This Wes Anderson film was a big box office flop, which is funny since so many fans now hail it as one of his best works.
-If you happen to like Anderson's films, you should seek it out, but even if you don't, it's a pretty funny satire of Jacques Cousteau and Moby Dick.
+This Wes Anderson film was a big box office flop, which is ironic since many fans now hail it as one of his best works.
+Needless to say, if you like Anderson's work, you should seek this tale about an oceanographer (Bill Murray) on a mission to get revenge on the shark who ate his partner.
+(As you may have assessed, it's a pretty funny satire of Jacques Cousteau and Moby Dick.)

 WATCH IT